Mihir22/GloablStartupDatabase/README.md

 4. Countries as primary geographical entities to associate startups and investors.
 5. Founders, detailing their background and associations with startups

+### Node + Express App:
+This app will let you do the following

+1. View all the startups.
+2. Create, edit, delete startups.
+3. View all the investors.
+4. Create, edit, delete both type of Investors (Institutional, Individual) (Foreign Key).
+5. View all the investments by individual investor.
+6. Invest in different startups.
+(Foreing Key).

 ## Installation